roxyboy/SWOT-AdAC-ocean-model-intercomparison/README.rst

 The initial four regions of study will be in the Gulf Stream (region 1), mid-Atlantic (region 2), Mediterranean Sea (region 3) and the Agulhas Current (region 4).
-The regions are shown in the figure below:
+The regions are shown in the figure below along with the SWOT fast-sampling-phase trajectories:

 .. figure:: ./img/SWOT-Xover-paths.png
-    :width: 200px
+    :width: 300px
     :align: center
-    :height: 300px
+    :height: 280px
     :alt: alternate text
     :figclass: align-center

-    The SWOT fast-sampling-phase trajectories and the four regions are shown.